david-bogdan-r/ARTEMIS/README.md

 ## Usage examples

-    1) python3 artemis.py r=examples/6ugg/6ugg.cif  q=examples/1ivs.pdb rres=/B qres=/C > output.txt
+    1) python3 artemis.py -v r=examples/6ugg/6ugg.cif  q=examples/1ivs.pdb rres=/B qres=/C saveto=result saveformat=pdb

-    This command will write into "output.txt" file a sorted list of all local structural superpositions between the C chains of 1IVS and 1WZ2 PDB entries that are two tRNAs.
-The user can spot the three largest mathings of size 52.
-    Then the user can save the largest mathings only into "result" folder in PDB format:
+    This command will superimpose chain C from 1ivs to chain B from 6ugg and will save the superimposed structure into "result" sub-folder in PDB format.

-    python3 artem.py r=examples/1ivs.cif  q=examples/1wz2.cif rres=/C qres=/C sizemin=52 saveto=result saveformat=pdb

-    As the result three files of three different matchings of 52 residues will be saved in PDB format - 1wz2_1.pdb, 1wz2_2.pdb, 1wz2_3.pdb.
-The latter is the superposition with the best RMSD.
-Each of the saved files lists three structural models.
-The first model contains all "qres" residues superimposed with the reference structure.
-The second model contains the subset of the reference structure residues that were used for the superposition, and the third model stores their counterpart residues from the query structure.
-Then, the user can open the reference file 1ivs.cif together with the first model of the file 1wz2_3.pdb in a 3D visualization tool for visual examination of the best local superposition of the two structures.
-The user can observe a good superposition of the four standard tRNA helical regions.

-    2) python3 artem.py r=examples/motif10.pdb  q=examples/motif9.pdb rmsdsizemax=0.25

-    This command will output a sorted list of those local structural superpositions between the two topologically different motifs of 10 and 9 residues respectively that have a ration RMSD/SIZE under 0.25.
-    The user can spot the only mathing of size 8 with RMSD of 1.713 angstroms.
-    Then the user can save the superposition into "result" folder in CIF format:

-    python3 artem.py r=examples/motif10.pdb  q=examples/motif9.pdb rmsdsizemax=0.25 sizemin=8 saveto=result saveformat=cif

-    The only file will be saved named "motif9_1.cif".
-Then, the user can open the reference file motif10.pdb together with the file motif9_1.cif in a 3D visualization tool for visual examination.
-    The user can observe a good superposition of all the three stacked base pairs.
-Simultaneously, two of the three A-minor-forming adenosines have a counterpart residue.

 ## Options

     r=FILENAME [REQUIRED OPTION]
         Path to a reference structure in PDB/mmCIF format.
 For faster performance, it's advised to specify the largest of the two structures as the reference structure.

     q=FILENAME [REQUIRED OPTION]
-        Path to a query structure, the one that ARTEM superimposes to the reference, in PDB/mmCIF format.
+        Path to a query structure, the one that ARTEMIS superimposes to the reference, in PDB/mmCIF format.

     matchrange=FLOAT [DEFAULT: matchrange=3.0]
         The threshold used for searching the mutually closest residues.
-Only those pairs of residues that have their centers of mass at a distance under the specified matchrange value can be added to the subset of the mutually closest residues.
+        Only those pairs of residues that have their C3' atoms at a distance under the specified matchrange value can be added to the subset of the mutually closest residues.
 The higher matchrange value will produce more "noisy" matchings but won't miss anything.
 The lower